 Advocates: What They Can & Can’t Do

-Here are some examples of what a medical advocate can do for you:
+Here are some examples of what a patient advocate can do for you:

 • Schedule appointments; coordinate among PCPs, specialists, and facilities.

-• Prepare/attend (virtually) visits; capture questions; clarify instructions and care plans.
+• Prepare for visits and attend (virtually); capture questions; clarify instructions and care plans.

 • Find in‑network providers; help with referrals and prior authorizations.